Safety & Thermal Management | BESS Guide

 Why operations can increase risk

-What “well-integrated” looks like
+What well-integrated design looks like

 Plan